RomainCuchet/CoinsAI/README.md

  - Circle Detection
  - Pixel-to-Millimeter Scale
  - Radius-Based Reclassification

-We use agnostic NMS (Non Maximum Suppression) to prevent a single coin from being classified twice as two different classes.
+We use agnostic NMS (Non-Maximum Suppression) to prevent a single coin from being classified twice as two different classes.

 ## Pathfinding using JPS